ellemouton/website/content/posts/ark-oor-transactions.md

 Once again the operator can just broadcast the very next checkpoint.
 This process repeats all the way to the end of the chain where the forfeit is finally broadcast.

+It is worth putting the two versions of the attack side by side, because one label changes and it is the whole point.
+In the first version, confirming that chain was the operator's responsibility and Alice paid nothing to make it happen.
+With checkpoints, ratcheting the chain forward is the client's responsibility, and Alice pays for every step of it.

 So with checkpoint transactions, the client is incentivised not to try this attack since they are no longer easily able to grief the operator and they would need to